 I am not a huge fan of hate winter, so spring can’t get here quickly enough.

-Among my favorite “spring things” (in no particular order) are: 1) the first crocuses poking their fragile heads through the snow, 2) the emergence of my neighbors from hibernation, 3) the return of the outdoor Dane County Farmers’ Market, and 4) asparagus. #3 and #4 are closely intertwined because asparagus is one of the first items of produce to hit the stands at the farmers’ market.
+4) asparagus. #3 and #4 are closely intertwined because asparagus is one of the first items of produce to hit the stands at the farmers' market.

-And so, when I found myself staring at an uncharacteristically gorgeous bunch of asparagus in my local grocery’s produce section in the middle of January, I decided to snap it up and use it in a new recipe.
-“At least it can taste like spring,” I told myself.
+And so, when I found myself staring at an uncharacteristically gorgeous bunch of asparagus in my local grocery's produce section in the middle of January, I decided to snap it up and use it in a new recipe.

-I give you Asparagus Orzotto.
+I give you Asparagus "Orzotto."

-Orzotto is every bit as delicious and fancy-pants as risotto—only much faster and hands-off to make.
-Win-win.
-All told, this asparagus orzotto takes about 30 minutes.
-The recipe includes saffron: not only does it impart a gorgeous, bright-yellow hue to the orzotto, but it also lends a subtle-but-delicious, hard-to-pin-down flavor in the background.
+The recipe includes saffron.
+Not only does it impart a gorgeous, bright-yellow hue to the orzotto, but it also lends a subtle-but-delicious, hard-to-pin-down flavor in the background.

 Finally, I arranged some asparagus tops I’d set aside so everything looked pretty and springy and…